- Royal Mile

 Yes!
 We have some excellent family friendly guides who can appeal to the learning styles of children.
-Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible guide.

 This walk covers about 1 mile overall at a gentle pace.
 There are occasional opportunities to sit, use the bathroom, and get something to drink if needed.